List of In Another World with My Smartphone characters: Kingdom of Belfast

 He is the gardener of Touya's mansion.
 He later becomes a gardener fully dedicated to the Royal Palace of Brunhild.
 He is Claire's husband.
 He grows cherry trees in the Dukedom.
 Julio had an odd friendship with Cesca, one of the Babylon gynoids, as both of them enjoy gardening.
+Sometimes he acts like a father figure to Renne when Touya is not around as he helps Claire with matetnal care.